PalmStoneGames/kube-cert-manager/docs/certificate-objects.md

 * spec.email - The email address used for a Let's Encrypt registration.
 * spec.provider - The name of the challenge provider plugin. (see [Configuring your challenge provider(s)](providers.md))

+## Optional Fields

+- spec.secretName - The name of the created secret.
+If not set or empty, a name will be generated based on the domain name.

 ### Example

 The following Kubernetes Certificate configuration assume the following: